Lady Gaga Will Play Gucci's Murderous Ex-Wife In New Thriller

 The media painted Reggiani as a “black widow” figure, who was one part gold digger, one part jealous ex.
 In 1998, Reggiani was convicted — along with four others, including Reggiani’s psychic — of ordering the assassination on her former husband, and sentenced to 29 years in prison.
 Her pet ferret Bambi accompanied her during her incarceration.

-Reggiani’s daughters asked to have her mother's conviction overturned, claiming Reggiani's brain tumor was the catalyst for her behavior.
-Her conviction remained, but after spending 18 years in prison, Reggiani was released for good behavior in October of 2016.
+Reggiani’s daughters asked to have her mother's conviction overturned, claiming Reggiani's brain tumour was the catalyst for her behaviour.
+Her conviction remained, but after spending 18 years in prison, Reggiani was released for good behaviour in October of 2016.
 She got her first job, working as a jewelry consultant in Milan.
 Despite the crime, she is reportedly still entitled to money from the Gucci estate, according to The Telegraph.

 It won’t be the first time that Gaga has descended into a dark role.
 She won a Golden Globe for her portrayal of “The Countess” on American Horror Story: Hotel.